-Figure 8Time-series of average relative fishing mortality (F to F{MSY} ratio) for benthic, demersal, and pelagic stocks (see Annex A).
+Figure 8 Time-series of annual relative fishing mortality (F to F{MSY} ratio) for benthic, demersal, and pelagic stocks.
+Table A1 in the Annex details which species belong to each fish category.

 Discards

 Discarding still occurs in the Baltic, though it is illegal for the major commercial fisheries.
 For example, for the eastern Baltic cod stock, discards were still estimated at 3238 tonnes in 2017, despite a landing obligation since 2015.
 Discarding was at similar levels in 2016 and constituted 11% of the total catch in weight.